epam/ai-dial/docs/Auth/2. Web/2.IDPs/google.md

 <!-- omit from toc -->
-# How to Set Google OAuth2 as Identity Provider
+# How to Set Google Identity as Identity Provider

 <div class="docusaurus-ignore">